olincollege/type-race/README.md

 ## General Requirements

 The **single player** game mode can be played with or without an internet connection on any computer.
 To play multiplayer, an internet connection is required.
-In order to host a multiplayer game, the host must run the game from MacOS, Windows, and most Linux systems.
+Both players must be connected to the same network, and some networks with locked down settings will not allow the connection to form. **At Olin, use OLIN-DEVICES, not OLIN** In order to host a multiplayer game, the host must run the game from MacOS, Windows, and most Linux systems.

 > [!NOTE]
 > The host can **not** run the game from WSL.
 Network ports in WSL are not accessible to outside devices.